-Depreciation expense for property, plant and equipment was \$110.2 million, \$109.7 million and \$116.9 million in fiscal 2013, 2012 and 2011, respectively.
+Depreciation expense for property, plant and equipment was \$114.1 million, \$110.2 million and \$109.7 million in fiscal 2014, 2013 and 2012, respectively.

 The Company reviews property, plant and equipment for impairment whenever events or changes in circumstances indicate that the carrying amount of assets may not be recoverable.
-Recoverability of these assets is measured by comparison of their carrying amount to the future undiscounted cash flows the assets are expected to generate over their remaining economic lives.
+Recoverability of these assets is determined by comparison of their carrying amount to the future undiscounted cash flows the assets are expected to generate over their remaining economic lives.
 If such assets are considered to be impaired, the impairment to be recognized in earnings equals the amount by which the carrying value of the assets exceeds their fair value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
 If such assets are not impaired, but their useful lives have decreased, the remaining net book value is amortized over the revised useful life.
+We have not recorded any material impairment charges related to our property, plant and equipment in fiscal 2014, fiscal 2013 or fiscal 2012.